Janaki Kalaganaledu: Plot

 Later Kannababu pressures Ramachandra to repay his debt (which he made for Janaki's education unaware of Jnanamba and his family) or else he will take ownership of their sweet shop.
 Meanwhile, Ramachandra and Janaki gets tensed as Kannababu repeatedly blackmails them about the same thing.
 Janaki learns about the national chef competition and encourages Ramachandra to participate in it, so that he can repay Kannababu's debt by the cash prize and also silence the people who call him an illiterate cook.
 Ramachandra and Janaki go to Jnanamba and ask her permission, but Jnanamba refuses, as she fears that Ramachandra does not have much cooking knowledge and would bear the sorrow if he lost.
 Mallika also tries to stop them from going the competition, but Govindaraju convinces Jnanamba and she allows them to participate.
 Sunandha and his son Kannababu know about the same and go to the place of competition and create many hurdles for him.
 However, Ramachandra overcomes the hurdles and becomes the winner of the national chef competition.
 After finishing all the competition, the Rama will win the match but in that result some confusion will arrive.

-Because Ramachandra is going home, & Ramachandra Jnanamba & Janaki After Irregular Relationship.